anilesh-prajapati/RemoveBackground/README.md

 # Photo Background Removal App 📸✨

 Welcome to the Photo Background Removal App repository!
-This app is designed to simplify the process of removing backgrounds from photos using cutting-edge AI technology.
+This app is designed to simplify the process of removing backgrounds from photos using the `rembg` library and `Streamlit` framework.
 Whether you're a professional photographer, a graphic designer, or someone who loves to get creative with their photos, this app has got you covered.

 # Demon:
 Photo Background Removal App = [https://removebackgroundai.streamlit.app/]